caas-team/py-kube-downscaler/README.md

 `--upscale-target-only`

+:   When this optional argument is used, only the namespaces currently
-:   Only namespaces currently targeted by the downscaler will be upscaled
+    targeted by the downscaler will be upscaled during wake-up times.
-    during "wake up" times.
-For example, if your downscaler initially targets namespaces A, B, and C, but later you reconfigure it to target only B and C, namespace A will not be upscaled if it is downscaled at the exact time of reconfiguration.
-This is an advanced configuration that most users may not need.
+    For instance, if your downscaler initially manages namespaces A, B, and C, but is later reconfigured to target only namespaces B and C, namespace A will remain downscaled if it was downscaled at the time of reconfiguration.
+If the parameter is not used, all previously downscaled namespaces may be upscaled, even if they are no longer targeted by the downscaler.

 `--exclude-namespaces`